nyxtom/threejs-code-journal/README.md

 ## Contributing

-We welcome contributions from the community!
+We welcome contributions from the community.
 If you have an exercise or project you'd like to share, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your contribution.